Gold edges higher as investors await Powell's testimony

 PHOTO

-Gold prices inched higher on Tuesday after a sharp drop in the previous session, with investors awaiting Federal Reserve Chair Jerome Powell's testimony before Congress and June inflation data to assess the next policy move by the U.S. central bank.
+Gold prices inched higher on Tuesday, as the dollar remained soft, with investors awaiting Federal Reserve Chair Jerome Powell's testimony and June inflation data to assess the U.S. central bank policy path.

 Powell will deliver two days of testimony before Congress, beginning later in the day with the Senate and followed by the House on Wednesday.